-An alabaster jar (or box / flask) was a vessel made from alabaster stone (Blue Letter Bible, 2025).
+An alabaster jar (or box / flask) is a vessel made from alabaster stone (Blue Letter Bible, 2025).
 It was used to store expensive ointments and perfumes, and it held great value.
 For the contents to be poured out, the neck of the alabaster jar had to be broken (Blue Letter Bible, 2025).

 There were three instances in the bible where Jesus was anointed by women with an alabaster box (or jar, flask).
 Mary of Bethany (John 12:1-6); the sinful woman (Luke 7:37-50) and a woman with no name (Matthew 26: 6-13; Mark 14: 3-9).
-All three of them were welcomed by Jesus but they also were scrutinized by his disciples and Pharisees.
+All three of them were welcomed by Jesus but they were also scrutinized by his disciples and Pharisees.

-1. Service
+1. Humility

 Jesus was often invited into people’s home; it was their way to honour him.
 He visited the village of Bethany, but it wasn’t his first time either.
 This was the place where he visited two sisters, Martha and Mary.
 While Martha served, her sister sat at his feet listening to his teaching (Luke 10:38-42).

 The second time, he received a message that their brother Lazarus was sick (John 11:1-3) but did not arrive until four days later.
 By that time, he was pronounced dead.
 Jesus raised their brother Lazarus back to life (John 11:38-44); thus, he demonstrated God’s power over death.
-It was also a foreshadowing of what he was going to do.
+It was also a foreshadow of what he was going to do.

 John 12:1